 The statute of limitations begins to run when the injured party discovers (or reasonably should have discovered) the injury.
 In most personal injury cases, the date of discovery is the date the incident that caused the injury occurred.
 There are some exceptions, which are articulated in detail below, but for the most part, the clock begins to run on the date of the injury.
 If you suffered a slip and fall accident in Maryland, then the statute of limitations began on the date of the fall.

 In some cases, certain conduct that would be grounds for a personal injury suit may happen multiple times.
 One example of such a situation would be sexual abuse of a minor.
 If the injurious conduct happens multiple times, the statute of limitations may restart with each instance of abuse within the course of conduct.
 Whether this expansion is available in any given case depends on the nature of the conduct and the case law on the subject.
-Speak to one of our Aberdeen personal injury lawyers if you have any questions about when the clock started to run on your specific case.
+Speak to one of our Fort Meade personal injury lawyers if you have any questions about when the clock started to run on your specific case.

 Examples of How the Statute of Limitations Works for Personal Injury Lawsuits in Maryland